HONORS 135 Ancient & Medieval History

 The grade of any assignment you turn in late will lose at least 10% after the beginning of the first class, 20% after the second, and 35% after the third.
 No late papers will be accepted after the last day of class, resulting in a zero for any such assignment.

-Most important, this course and your entire education should be about learning to be a better citizen, not merely earning grades and fulfilling requirements.
+Most important, this course and your entire education should be about learning to be a better human being, not merely earning grades and fulfilling requirements.
 The grades and requirements, however, are imperfect means toward that noble end.
 Please consult with the professor about how you can succeed.

 Should the College cancel classes, still do work according to the schedule below, until otherwise instructed by the instructor.